• Apply now

 Software Engineering

-Software engineers are experts in the principles of design, measurement and analysis applied in the context of the development of software-based systems.
-You'll gain a strong foundation in computer science, with further emphasis on software requirements gathering, design, implementation and testing.
+This specialisation will give you a strong foundation in computer science, with further emphasis on software requirements gathering, design, implementation and testing.
 You'll also study communication skills, professional responsibility, ethics, interpersonal relationships, teamwork and time management.

 How this course will make you industry ready

-Work-integrated learning (WIL) is ensured, through engagement in immersive industry and/or research experiences.
-During second and third year of your studies you have the opportunity to source internal and external internships and immersive work experiences, which can be used for course credit.
+This course includes work-integrated learning through engagement in immersive industry and/or research experiences.
+During the second and third years of your studies, you can undertake for-credit internships and other immersive work experiences.

 What jobs can the Computing (Advanced) course lead to?